Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Audio Perturbation and Evaluation Methods

-\textit{Area Under the Receiver Operating Characteristic Curve} (AUROC).
-AUROC measures the area under the ROC curve, providing a threshold-independent evaluation of a model’s ability to distinguish between classes.
-It reflects the trade-off between the True Positive Rate (TPR) and the False Positive Rate (FPR).
-An AUROC score of 1.0 indicates perfect classification, while a score of 0.5 signifies performance equivalent to random guessing.

-\textit{Perturbation Quality.} To assess the quality of perturbed audio, we employ two standard metrics: Signal-to-Noise Ratio (SNR) and ViSQOL \cite{hines2015visqol}.
-SNR measures the ratio of signal power to noise power in the perturbed audio relative to the clean reference, with higher SNR values indicating better audio quality.
+\textbf{Perturbation Quality.} To assess the quality of the corrupted audio, we employ two standard metrics: Signal-to-Noise Ratio (SNR) and ViSQOL \cite{hines2015visqol}.
+SNR measures the ratio between signal power and noise power relative to the clean reference, with higher SNR indicating better audio quality.
 ViSQOL models human perception of audio quality, assigning a score from 1 to 5, where higher scores correspond to better preservation of the reference audio.
-A ViSQOL score of 3 or above generally indicates acceptable audio quality.
-Among these two metrics, we primarily adopt ViSQOL as it provides a more reliable assessment of audio quality compared to SNR~\cite{hines2015visqol}.
-To better reflect real-world scenarios, we focus on evaluating model robustness when the audio quality remains acceptable (i.e., ViSQOL$\ge 3$).
-Audio with poor quality is less informative for analysis, as it is often ignored in practice.
-Audio degraded to the extent that it is unrecognizable to humans is unlikely to provide meaningful insights for evaluating robustness.
-Unless otherwise noted, this criterion applies to all subsequent evaluations.
+A ViSQOL score of 3 or above typically represents acceptable audio quality.
+We primarily rely on ViSQOL, as it more reliably captures perceptual degradation than SNR~\cite{hines2015visqol}.
+In our experiments, we focus on corruption levels that maintain ViSQOL $\ge$ 3 to ensure the audio remains intelligible and realistic, conditions that better reflect real-world use cases.
+Audio that is severely degraded to the point of being unrecognizable is excluded, as it is unlikely to occur or be useful in practice.
+Unless otherwise specified, this quality criterion is applied throughout our evaluation.